GLYCAM-Web/website/Examples/JsonApi/README.md

 ### Build3DStructure service output
 The Build3DStructure service can be used both with and without build options defined.
-In the case where no options are provided in the request, responses will provide a full evaluation, along with structureBuildInfo for accessing pdb files for specific conformations.
+In the case where no options are provided in the request, responses will provide:
+* a full evaluation,
+* structureBuildInfo for accessing pdb files for specific conformations.

 #### Build without setting options
 For example, the provided example request in build-sequence.json does not set